OngMinXian/NUSPlanner/README.md

 In Milestone 3, we hope that we can **pivot towards more organised forms of testing** through conducting unit tests or even system tests.
 We endeavour to set aside more time for **experimenting with different testing frameworks** and to **familiarise ourselves with the syntax used in software testing packages** like chai.
 At the same time, completing all the deliverables that we have planned under the **Timeline and Executables** section for Milestone 3 remains equally important to us.

-As Milestone 2 draws to a close, we will seek the advice of our student advisor and mentor, and use their feedback to make meaningful decisions about the future direction of our project.
+Moving forward, we will seek the advice of our student advisor and mentor, and use their feedback to make meaningful decisions about the future direction of our project.